cloudscribe/cloudscribe.Web.SimpleAuth/README.md

 #### So what scenarios is SimpleAuth good for?
 * Personal sites or blogs where only one or a few people need to login
 * Brochure sites where only one or a few people need to login
-* Demo sites or prototypes where you only need a few users to beable to login
+* Demo sites or prototypes where you only need a few users to be able to login

 #### What is the value proposition?
 * No database required for user accounts